 The industry developed rapidly in the 1940s, following huge demand for inexpensive, mass-produced products.
 In 1946, the American inventor James Watson Hendry built the first machine with injection screws, allowing much more precise control of the injection speed and the quality of the products produced.
-This machine made it possible to add coloured or recycled plastic to the virgin material prior to injection.
+This machine made it possible to add colored or recycled plastic to the virgin material prior to injection.
 Today, machines with injection screws represent the vast majority of all injection machines.

 Definition of thermoplastic injection

-The advantage of this method is that it allows the duplication of many identical objects of high quality, thanks to the re-use of the mould, and in the right material.
+The advantage of this method is that it allows the duplication of many identical objects of high quality, thanks to the re-use of the mold, and in the right material.
 This is why this method is particularly suited to large or very large series production.
 A final advantage is that the parts thus designed require little or no subsequent machining.

 However, this method has a cost because it requires the design of a steel mold, which allows the duplication of many series parts.
 This is why it is not recommended for designs for small series.
 For this, silicone molding is preferred, for example.
 (See our section on silicone molding.)